-- a) the fee for the Management Company, which is part of a flat fee, plus statutory value added tax as applicable, calculated based on the net asset value calculated daily (see Article 5 of the Management Regulations) and payable at the end of each quarter, in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - b) the fee for the Portfolio Manager, which is part of a flat fee, plus statutory value added tax as applicable, calculated based on the net asset value calculated daily (see Article 5 of the Management Regulations) and payable at the end of each quarter, in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - c) the fee for the Depositary, which is part of a flat fee, plus statutory value added tax as applicable, calculated based on the net asset value calculated daily (see Article 5 of the Management Regulations) and payable at the end of each month, as well as its handling charges and customary bank charges in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - d) a normal market fee for the Registrar and Transfer Agent, which is part of a flat fee, plus statutory value added tax as applicable; - e) a normal market fee for distributors and paying and information agents, which is part of a flat fee, in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - f) taxes and duties levied on the assets of the Fund, its earnings and expenses, and charged to the Fund: - g) taxes in connection with the management; - h) costs and expenses in connection with managing and distributing the Fund; - i) a normal market payment for the provision of services which generate additional income for the investment fund: - j) costs incurred by the Management Company or the Depositary for legal advice when acting in the interests of the investors of the Fund;
+- a) the fee for the Management Company, which is part of a flat fee, plus statutory value added tax as applicable, calculated based on the net asset value calculated daily (see Article 5 of the Management Regulations) and payable at the end of each quarter, in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - b) the fee for the Portfolio Manager, which is part of a flat fee, plus statutory value added tax as applicable, calculated based on the net asset value calculated daily (see Article 5 of the Management Regulations) and payable at the end of each quarter, in accordance with the annex to the Sales Prospectus entitled "Fund overview"; the fee for the Depositary, which is part of a flat fee, plus statutory value added tax as applicable, calculated based on the net asset value calculated daily (see Article 5 of the Management Regulations) and payable at the end of each month, as well as its handling charges and customary bank charges in accordance with the annex to the Sales Prospectus entitled "Fund overview";

-- k) auditor fees; - I) costs of performance analyses and other special reports; - m) the Management Company may make use of the services of third parties for the management of collateral for derivative transactions.
+- c) a normal market fee for the Registrar and Transfer Agent, which is part of a flat fee, plus statutory value added tax as applicable, in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - a normal market fee for distributors and paying and information agents, which is part of a flat fee, in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - e) taxes and duties levied on the assets of the Fund, its earnings and expenses, and charged to the Fund; - f) taxes in connection with the management; - g) costs and expenses in connection with managing and distributing the Fund; - h) a normal market payment for the provision of services which generate additional income for the investment fund; - i) costs incurred by the Management Company or the Depositary for legal advice when acting in the interests of the investors of the Fund; - j) auditor fees; - k) costs of performance analyses and other special reports; - the Management Company may make use of the services of third parties for the management of collateral for derivative transactions.
 The Management Company has the right to charge a fee in respect of the assets of the Fund or of one or more unit classes.
-This fee shall not be covered by the flat fee and shall consequently be additionally charged to the Fund's assets by the Management Company; - n) all other costs associated with implementing new regulatory requirements; - o) Costs incurred for the exercising of voting rights.
+This fee shall not be covered by the flat fee and shall consequently be additionally charged to the Fund's assets by the Management Company; - m) all other costs associated with implementing new regulatory requirements; - n) Costs incurred for the exercising of voting rights.